 Senior Staff Scientist

-Although I initially trained to be an archaeologist, I developed an interest in genetics after working on the human and nematode genome project as a technician, and retrained as a scientist.
+Although I initially trained to be an archaeologist, I developed an interest in human genetics after working on the human and nematode genome projects as a technician, and retrained as a scientist.

 Senior Staff Scientist, Genome Mutation and Genetic Disease, Wellcome Trust Sanger Institute.